gaphor/gaphor/docs/multidispatching.md

 behave differently based on the argument types without cluttering `if-elif-else` chains and `isinstance` calls.

-All you need is inside `generic.multidispatch` module.
+All you need is inside `gaphor.utils.generic.multidispatch` module.
 See examples below to learn how to use it to define multifunctions and multimethods.

 ## Multifunctions

 Suppose we want to define a function which behaves differently based on arguments' types.
-The naive solution is to inspect argument types with `isinstance` function calls but generic provides us with `@multidispatch` decorator which can easily reduce the amount of boilerplate and provide desired level of extensibility:
+One solution may be to inspect argument types with `isinstance` function calls but generic provides us with `@multidispatch` decorator which can easily reduce the amount of boilerplate and provide desired level of extensibility:

-    from generic.multidispatching import multidispatch
+    from gaphor.utils.generic.multidispatching import multidispatch

     @multidispatch(Dog)
     def sound(o):
-      print "Woof!"
+      print("Woof!")

     @sound.when(Cat)
     def sound(o):
-      print "Meow!"
+      print("Meow!")

 Each separate definition of `sound` function works for different argument types, we will call each such definition *a multidispatch case*